borchero/pycave/docs/sites/benchmark.rst

 compare against the implementation found in scikit-learn.
 Evaluations are run at varying dataset sizes.

-As PyCave and scikit-learn might not need the same number of iterations for convergence, we disable the convergence criterion and set a fixed number of iterations depending on the dataset size.

 All benchmarks are run on an instance with a Intel Xeon E5-2630 v4 CPU (2.2 GHz).
 We use at most 4 cores and 60 GiB of memory.
 Also, there is a single GeForce GTX 1080 Ti GPU (11 GiB memory) available.
 For the performance measures, each benchmark is run at least 5 times.